redpanda-data/connect/website/docs/components/outputs/snowflake_put.md

 <TabItem value="No compression">

-Upload uncompressed messages concatenated into a .json file to a table stage without calling Snowpipe.
+Upload concatenated messages into a .json file to a table stage without calling Snowpipe.

 ```yaml
 output: